Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 * Anomen will be able to get proficiencies as a kitless Fighter (5 slots in every weapon).
 There is nothing I can do about it.
 He is still bounded to equipment restriction, so be aware that a Watcher of Helm can only use bludgeoning weapons.
 Installing Kjeron's Dual-Class-Into-Kits fixes this.

+* A multiclass R/C or F/C of one deity that gives d10 as HD will have 2 extra HP when created in ToB.
+I have no idea why.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

 This mod contains the following components: